Overview of Stroke

 A stroke, or brain attack, happens when blood flow to your brain is stopped.
 It is an emergency situation.
 The brain needs a constant supply of oxygen and nutrients in order to work well.
 If blood supply is stopped even for a short time, this can cause problems.
 Brain cells begin to die after just a few minutes without blood or oxygen, and when brain cells die, brain function is lost.

-Find out how stroke care is evolving to improve patient recovery.
+how stroke care is evolving to improve patient recovery.

 There are three types of stroke: